qrpaper/qrpaper/README.md

 ## Slogan
 Salute to Satoshi, every blockchain project should mint their white paper on Bitcoin.

+## Significance
+As the earliest blockchain, Bitcoin's value mainly comes from consensus, but it is also constantly facing challenges from other public chains.
+In order to consolidate the value of Bitcoin, we put forward the slogan "Salute to Satoshi, every blockchain project should mint their white paper on Bitcoin", which is not only conducive to continuously strengthening the consensus of Bitcoin, but also It is beneficial for new projects to be understood and accepted by Bitcoin users.

 ## Introduction
 qrpaper converts the white paper into a plain text markdown format, and after splitting it into sentences, encodes each sentence into a QR code,